Fiserv/Commerce-Hub/docs/Resources/Guides/Payment-Sources/Decrypted-Wallet.md

 title: card
 -->

-The below table identifies the required parameters in the `header` object.
+The below table identifies the required parameters in the `card` object.

 | Variable | Type | Maximum Length | Required | Description |
 | -------- | -- | ------------ | ---------|--------- |